 Chillers and heaters are used to keep water temperatures constant in a hydroponic system.
 Keeping a consistent temperature can make all the difference for plant success and having the right tools to control spikes in temperatures is essential.

-Oxygen Versus Hydroponic Water Temperature
+Oxygen and Hydroponic Water Temperature

 Water temperature is directly related to how much dissolved oxygen a hydroponic system can support.
 As temperatures rise, less and less oxygen can stay in solution. in a deep water culture type hydroponic system the amount of dissolved oxygen is directly related to plant growth potential and the ability for the plants to absorb nutrition.
-See figure 1.

-There is a roughly 3 mg/L drop in oxygen per every 18°F (10°C) degree rise in temperature of the water.
+There is a roughly 3 mg/L drop in oxygen for every 18°F (10°C) degree rise in temperature of the water.
 This means that warmer water will carry less oxygen to your plants.
 Oxygen isn't the only concern for hydroponic gardens.
 Warmer water also has the added side effect of being a breeding ground for bacteria and fungus that are harmful to plants.
 Conversely too cold of water will cause plants to start to shut down and not intake as many nutrients as they normally would.

 The ideal hydroponic temperature range is somewhere between 65°F (18°C) and 68°F (20°C) for truly optimal plant growth.